Canary uses the location services on your iOS or Android device to determine when you're Home or Away.

 Even when you're not connected to a wireless network, Wi-Fi can help improve the accuracy of location services.
 In conjunction with GPS and cellular reception, Apple and Google can measure ambient Wi-Fi signals in your vicinity to help pinpoint your current location.
 This is especially effective in densely populated areas.

 A geofence is a virtual perimeter around a geographic area (e.g. your devices defined location within the Canary app).
-Canary currently uses a 50 meter radius around your location to determine if you are Home or Away.
+Canary has three different sizes for the Geofence radius, small (50m), medium (100m), and large (150m).

 Important: The Canary cameras physical location does not determine the geofence radius.
 The radius is determined by your phones location in proximity to the location within Canary app settings.